KnowledgeGarden/Meteor4BacksideServlet/ReadMe.md

 # Meteor4BacksideServlet #
-A basic shell project for communicating with [BacksideServletKS](BacksideServletKS "https://github.com/KnowledgeGarden/BacksideServletKS")
+A basic shell project for communicating with BacksideServletKS found here https://github.com/KnowledgeGarden/BacksideServletKS

 Meteor has its own internal protocol, DDP.<br/>
 BacksideServlet has its own unnamed (eventually to be blended with some REST standard) protocol.<br/>